magao-x/handbook/compute/computer_setup/computer_setup.rst

 For a new main board, the BIOS should be updated to the latest version.
 This is necessary to ensure that the USB ports behave properly, as well as to ensure that the iKVM module works.

+The following settings should also be changed within the BIOS setup menu (reboot, then press F1 when prompted to enter).

 For all of AOC/ICC/RTC
 ~~~~~~~~~~~~~~~~~~~~~~